 In those cases where a participant is not able to complete any part of a required follow-up visit within the visit window, the visit is considered "missed".
 For example, an enrolled participant does not report to the clinic for Visit 6 until 5 days after Visit 5.
 Per Table 12-1, Visit 6 visit has been missed.
-The missed visit is documented by completion of a Missed Visit CRF.
-See Section 5.5.1.3 for more information about missed visits.
+The missed visit is documented by completion of a Missed Visit eCRF.